linzhi2013/MitoZ/version_2.4-alpha/README.md

 `visualize` module supports single-end and pair-end data.

 `visualize` module is to visualize the genbank file.

+There are three circles in the result figure, where the innermost one shows the GC content, which is calculated based on a window-sliding method.
+For the middle circle, that reveals the depth distribution, with dark green for the outline.
+If the depth lower than the minimum value (default 20), it turns red, whereas if the depth larger than upper quartile, it turns dark green as same with the outline.
+And for the outermost circle, it obviously shows the gene features, orange for rRNA, red for tRNA, and blue for CDS.
+By the way, the feature color can be defined by users.
+Users can also add a customed image (i.e. a aniaml picture) as background (see the print help information of `visualize` module).

 ## 12.1 Input files
 e.g. `mitogenome.gb`